spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs.md

     * `resource_limits` - (Optional) Optionally set upper and lower bounds on the resource usage of the cluster.
         * `max_vcpu` - (Optional) The maximum cpu in vCPU units that can be allocated to the cluster.
         * `max_memory_gib` - (Optional) The maximum memory in GiB units that can be allocated to the cluster.
+    * `auto_headroom_percentage` - (Optional) The auto-headroom percentage.
+Set a number between 0-200 to control the headroom % of the cluster.
+Relevant when `isAutoConfig`= true.

 ```hcl
   autoscaler {